daniel-norris/2d_canvas_game/README.md

 ## About

 A copy of the Atari Breakout game released in 1976.
-Written using vanilla JS and the `canvas` element.
+Exercise on revisiting vanilla JS and exploring uses for the `canvas` element for the first time.

 ## Install